 The Cumberland Goodwill Fire & Rescue Company was created on May 1, 1984 when the Cumberland Fire Company and the Goodwill Fire Company merged at the newly expanded firehouse at 102 West Ridge Street.
 The Cumberland Fire Company (which had previously been the Borough of Carlisle’s rescue company) also carried over its subsidiary, Carlisle Community Ambulance, as an integral part of the new organization.
 On October 12, 2000, the organizations name was changed to Cumberland Goodwill Fire Rescue EMS, signaling a unity to the merged company and emphasizing the company’s capabilities and expertise in all three functional areas.
 The ambulance service in Carlisle continued to operate under the name “Carlisle Community Ambulance” until 2005, when the name Cumberland Goodwill Emergency Medical Services was fully adopted.
 The two divisions shared that facility at 102 W. Ridge Street in Carlisle until 2009, when the EMS division moved to a separate location at 519 S. Hanover Street in Carlisle.

-On January 1, 2010 the organization once again reorganized.
+On December 31st, 2009 the organization once again reorganized.
 The Fire & Rescue Division consolidated with the Empire Friendship Fire Fighters Association to form Carlisle Fire & Rescue Services, Empire Friendship Firefighters Association, dba.
 This organization became one of two fire companies in the Borough of Carlisle.
 This new organization specializes in firefighting, truck operations and rescue services.
 The EMS division continues under the name Cumberland Goodwill Fire Rescue EMS, dba Cumberland Goodwill EMS.
+At the same time, the newly-independent EMS agency started an Advanced Life Support Service.
+Over the course of a few years, the old Fire Station at 102 W. Ridge Street was converted into a training and education center, as well as a fleet-maintenance facility.

 The EMS organization operates as a combination paid/volunteer EMS company providing services to the Borough of Carlisle, Carlisle Barracks and the surrounding townships.
 Fully committed to the communities we serve, we’ve grown to meet the needs of our neighbors.
 We’re equipped to help you or your organization stay healthy.